AbhinavReddyS/RecipesInYourFridge/README.md

 ## Automated development

-Whenever the 'ui-angular' app is updated, run `python3 build-dev.py`.
+Whenever the 'ui-angular' app is updated, simply run `python3 build-dev.py`.
 This will automatically build the project and apply any changes made.